radivot/myelo/CML/hahnel20/alphasNbetas/README.md

 10 13 1.611426e+02 -0.5611876 0.051454394 -0.055396728 2.5671772  bbmle
 ```

-To reign estimates in toward population averages, we can use nlmer in
+To bias estimates toward patient population averages, we can use nlmer in
 the mixed effects R package lme4.

 ```
 library(lme4)